Data Analysis

 You should:

-• Specify the techniques you will use
+• specify the analytical techniques you intend to use

-• Justify why they are appropriate
+• justify why those techniques are appropriate

 My e-book, How to Write a Dissertation: A Step-by-Step System to Plan, Write and Defend Your Dissertation in the age of AI contains discussions of theory and application of research philosophy.
 The e-book also explains all stages of the research process starting from the selection of the research area to writing personal reflection.
 Important elements of dissertations such as research philosophyresearch approachresearch designmethods of data collection and data analysis are explained in this e-book in simple words.